 By scanning for vulnerabilities, you can identify potential attack vectors or vulnerable services that are running on your devices.
 This gives you actionable intelligence on your network and allows you to exploit weaknesses or mitigate the vulnerabilities before they can be exploited by others.

 Nmap is an essential tool for network mapping and vulnerability scanning for security professionals or ethical hackers and penetration testers alike.
+See how it compares to other vulnerability scanners here.

 Keep the momentum going with these popular courses to level up your skills even more.